Telefonica/opengateway-developers-website/v0/catalog/ageverification/ageverification.md

   <span style={{backgroundColor: '#8a8a8a', color: 'white', borderRadius: '15px', padding: '4px 12px', fontSize: '12px', fontWeight: 'bold'}}>GSMA Certified API</span>
 </div>

-The standardized Age Verification API allows businesses to determine if users meet required age thresholds for accessing age-restricted subscriptions and services using verified data from mobile network operators.
+The standardized Age Verification API allows you to determine whether a user is over the age required to access subscriptions that require it by regulation, using data verified by the mobile operator.

-This API is essential in regulated sectors such as online gambling, alcohol sales, or digital media with age restrictions, helping to block unauthorized access and eliminate fake accounts.
-The Age Verification API enables this verification privately and in real-time.
+It is essential in regulated sectors such as online gambling, alcohol sales, or age-restricted digital media to block unauthorized access and eliminate fake accounts.
+The Age Verification API helps to do this privately and in real time.

 > 📘 Want to give it a try?
 > Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub/join) and gain access to our Sandbox.